-Table D-4: System Response to Site and Role Management Operations with Flat-Schema LDAP (Content Server Portals)
+Table D-3: System Response to Site and Role Management Operations with Flat-Schema LDAP (Content Server Portals)

-System Respo onse with Flat-Schem na LDAP: Operation in Content Server Result LDAP-2: User has Read- Only Permissions 1 LDAP-2: User has Write Permissions 2 Not LDAP-2: Write not Supported 3 Creating a Site (p.
-374) Site is created in CS database CS database CS database Editing a Site (p.
-374) Site is edited in CS database CS database CS database Deleting a Site (p.
+System Response with Flat-Schema LDAP: Operation in Content Server Result LDAP-2: User has Read- Only Permissions 1 LDAP-2: User has Write Permissions 2 Not LDAP-2: Write not Supported 3 Creating a Site (p.
+374) CS databasa CS databasa CS databasa Editing a Site (p.
+374) CS ualabase Couatabase Site is edited in. · CS database CS database CS database Deleting a Site (p.
 375) Site is deleted from CS database CS database CS database Creating a Role (p.
-377) Role is created in Returns error 4 LDAP + CS database 5 Unpredictable Editing a Role (p.
+377) Role is created in Returns error 4 $LDAP + CS database^5$ Unpredictable Editing a Role (p.
 377) Role is edited in CS database CS database CS database Deleting a Role (p.
 378) Role is deleted from Returns error LDAP + CS database Unpredictable Granting Users Access to Sites (p.
 375) Access is granted in Returns error LDAP Unpredictable Removing Users' Access to Sites (p.
 376) Access is removed from Returns error LDAP Unpredictable

-- 1. Sites and roles cannot be stored in the LDAP server, as the Content Server administrator is connected to the LDAP server as a user without write permissions. - 2.
-Sites and roles can be stored in the LDAP server, as the Content Server administrator is connected to the LDAP server as a user with write permissions. - The LDAP server does not support the LDAP-2 protocol (such as Netscape Server).
+1. Sites and roles cannot be stored in the LDAP server (the Content Server administrator is connected to the LDAP server as a user without write permissions).

+2. Sites and roles can be stored in the LDAP server (the Content Server administrator is connected to the LDAP server as a user with write permissions).

+- 3. The LDAP server does not support the LDAP-2 protocol (such as Netscape Server).
 For non-compliant LDAP servers, FatWire does not support write operations from the Content Server interface to the LDAP server. - 4.
-"Returns error" means that the operation is not performed.
-The system returns an error. - 5.
+"Returns error" means that the operation is not performed (the system returns an error). - 5.
 For a role to be created in both the LDAP server and the CS database, at least one site must exist in the LDAP server.
-If no sites exist, the role is created only in the CS database.
+If no site exists, the role is created only in the CS database.